Find Out Which Type of Home Is Right for You

 Semi-detached duplex or tri-plex configurations are more difficult to find but do exist in most regions of the US.
 The term duplex refers to a pair of connected houses that are basically mirror images of one another.
 While extremely popular in British Commonwealth countries, duplexes are gaining favor here in the states.

 Duplexes occupy a single lot that can be divided by a fence or wall and share one common interior wall.
 They can be single level or two-story.
 Duplexes make great starter homes or a budget-friendly option for empty nesters on a fixed income.

 Condominiums (or condos) are individually owned attached units.
 They are configured much like apartment complexes or high rise structures.
 Condos offer common amenities like a green space, pool, spa and fitness center.
 A typical condo building and its residents are governed by Covenants, Conditions and Restrictions (CC&Rs) set forth by the Homeowners’ Association (HOA).

 The association collects monthly fees from owners to cover maintenance and improvements on the entire property.
 The association also has rules and regulations which residents must agree to follow.
 HOAs are also common in other types of housing developments such as gated communities.

 Condos are particularly attractive as vacation homes, for young professionals, seniors or anyone craving a low-maintenance lifestyle.
 However, if you’re not crazy about being physically close to your neighbors you probably won’t enjoy condo life.

 Townhouses are a cross between condos and duplexes.
 They are typically multi-story units attached to the units on either side.
-Townhouses resemble row houses, so occupants don't have to contend with upstairs or downstairs neighbors.
+Townhouses resemble row houses.
+This means occupants don't have to contend with upstairs or downstairs neighbors.
 They're a good mix of privacy and low maintenance.